 - Tip Load!
-The maximum stacking limitation is five cubes high in a minimum two column display wall.
+The maximum stacking limitation is three cubes high in a minimum two column display wall.
+Cubes may be stacked up to five cubes high with a custom pedestal.
 The display wall must be properly anchored anytime the wall is two rows or higher to prevent tipping and provide stability.
 Use all the hardware provided to fasten the display cubes to the support structure.
-See Secure the pedestal with anchor bolts on page 14 and Secure the cubes with tie backs on page 19. - When stacking display cubes, they must be installed on a level surface.
-If the surface is not level, the stacked cubes could tip over and cause damage to the cubes or personal injury. - Appropriate lift equipment must be used to lift display cubes onto rows two or higher.
+See Secure the pedestal with anchor bolts on page 14 and Secure the cubes with tie backs on page 18. - When stacking display cubes, they must be installed on a level surface.
+If the surface is not level, the stacked cubes could tip over and cause damage to the cubes or personal injury. - · Appropriate lift equipment must be used to lift display cubes onto rows two or higher.